A speaker's impedance and power rating are two main parameters you should understand to choose a speaker that's electrically optimised for your amp.

 Power Handling (Watts)

-The speaker's wattage rating indicates the maximum amplifer power output that it was designed to work with.
+The speaker's power rating, in Watts, indicates the maximum amplifer power output that it was designed to work with.

-Choose a speaker with a power rating that exceeds the power rating of your amp.
+Choose a speaker with a larger power rating than your amp's.

-If you connect multiple speakers in a cab, then the combined power handling is a multiple of the lowest rated.
+If powering multiple connected speakers, then the combined power handling is a multiple of the lowest rated.
 Eg. 50W + 30W speakers has a combined handling of 2 x 30W = 60W.